By Angela Weight, TBP founder, editor and admin

 I often get emails from upset parents asking how to cope with the degradation of their player being sentenced to the wastelands of Siberia…. er, having to play outfield.
-Especially for younger players under, say 1o/11u, it can seem like they’ve been sentenced to boredom, out of the way of all the action.
+In the minds of younger players under, say 10/11u, (and their well-meaning parents) it can seem like a punishment to be sent to the back, away from “where most of the action is happening.”

 One reader lamented, “My Caden is just as good as any other kid on the team!
 But that ‘DaddyBall’ coach of ours saves all the good positions for his own kid and his friends while poor Caden is stuck in the outfield!
 I worry that he’s losing interest in the game he once loved so much.
 How do I talk to the coach and convince him to put Caden back at short stop where he was last year?”

 Since I don’t know your player, the coach or any teammates, and my psychic powers have been disconnected due to nonpayment, it would be unfair for me to try and answer your question.
 What I CAN do, however, is point out a few things that will hopefully change the way you and your kid view this outfield demotion.